-The quote originates in the eighteenth century, from a sermon delivered by John Newton, the converted slave-trader.
-John Newton, The Works of the Rev. John Newton Vol. 4 (New York: Williams & Whiting, 1810), 228 (paraphrased).
+The quote originates in the eighteenth century, from a sermon delivered by John Newton, the converted slave-trader: “Messiah Suffering and Wounded for Us,” in Works of the Rev. John Newton (New York: Williams and Whiting, 1810), 4:228.

 Mark 1:33 (NIV 1984).

 Mark 1:35 (NIV 1984).

 Mark 1:38 (NIV 1984).